Pylons/pyramid/docs/zcml.rst

 ===============

-Comprehensive reference material for every ZCML directive provided by :mod:`pyramid` is available within this chapter.
+Comprehensive reference material for every ZCML directive provided by :app:`Pyramid` is available within this chapter.
 The ZCML directive documentation is organized alphabetically by directive name.

 .. toctree::